Last Updated: December 13, 2024

 Click on the Download icon above to open the Clarify Objectives Workflow.pdf file.

-Update Journal Clarify Objectives Workflow - 15 minutes
+Update Journal on Clarify Objectives Workflow - 15 minutes

 Clarifying project objectives is the cornerstone of efficient project planning.

-Journal Question: When you think about the future, as a successful project manager, reflect on a critical project objective from your most impactful project.
+Reflect on a critical project objective from your most impactful project.
 How did you ensure this objective was Specific, Measurable, Achievable, Ranked, Trackable, and Aligned (SMART+A)?
-Describe the process you used to refine this objective and how it aligned with organizational goals, and detail the steps you took to gain consensus and commitment from your team and stakeholders.
+Describe the process you used to refine this objective and how it aligned with organizational goals.
+Include the steps you took to gain consensus and commitment from your team and stakeholders.

 If you are working with a Master Class Coach, send them your updated journal as scheduled.